Vehmersalmi

 Vehmersalmi is a former municipality of Finland.
 It has been a part of the city of Kuopio since January 1, 2005.

-It is located in the province of Eastern Finland and is part of the Northern Savonia region.
-The municipality had a population of 2,053 (2003) and covered an area of 550.59 km² of which 202.47 km² is water.
-The population density was 5.9 inhabitants per km².
+It is located in the former province of Eastern Finland and is part of the North Savo region.
+The municipality had a population of 2,053 (2003) and covered an area of 550.59 km2 of which 202.47 km2 is water.
+The population density was 5.9 inhabitants per km2.

 The municipality was unilingually Finnish.
 Vehmersalmi ceased to exist as of 1 January 2005 when it was merged into Kuopio.

 Villages

 Enonlahti, Horsmanlahti, Juonionlahti, Jänissalo, Litmaniemi, Miettilä, Niinimäki, Putroniemi, Puutosmäki, Ritoniemi, Roikansaari, Räsälä, Vuorisalo, Mustinlahti and Kohma.

 Culture

 Food

 In the 1980s, stockfish soup was considered the traditional food of the former parish of Vehmersalmi.